![]() |

 Ozone actively cleans the electrode stack ensuring optimum performance is maintained.

-- Entry-level VOC monitor
+- Upgrade for personal VOC monitor